Only 600€ per week!

 Explore Buddhism in Nepal and experience Buddhist monasteries, meditation and yoga in this spiritual journey!

 This program is tailored for those who are interested in Buddhism and who would like to witness the Buddhist culture and teaching in Nepal.
 You will also experience meditation and yoga in this program.
 You will be able to stay in different monasteries in Nepal which will give you the unique opportunity to immerse in their day-to-day lifestyle and learn about Buddhism.
-In this program you will also journey to Lumbini which is the birthplace of Lord Buddha.

 During the first days in this program, you will receive a cultural lesson, language lesson in order to make you more comfortable to start the journey to explore Buddhism in Nepal.
 Then you will visit the sacred Bauddhanath Stupa and Swoyambhunath temple.
 You will receive a yoga and meditation session as well.
 After that you will drive to Dhulikhel and hike to Namobuddha and stay at the Monastery in Namobuddha where you will be able to observe the day to day life of monks.
 Then you will hike to Panauti and drive back to Kathmandu for the weekend.

 The second week starts with your tour to ‘Lumbini’, the birthplace of Lord Buddha.
 After the tour and overnight stay in Lumbini, you shall drive to Pharping to do a pilgrimage tour.
 After the Pharping pilgrimage, you shall return to Kathmandu to end your program.

 Experience Buddhism in the birth land of Lord Buddha and explore the day to day life in Buddhist monastery while making a spiritual journey in Nepal.

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.